VIDA-NYU/alphad3m/docs/source/installation.rst

 PyPI (lightweight version)
 ---------------------------
-Currently, this version has support for classification, regression, time-series classification, time-series forecasting, semi-supervised classification, collaborative filtering, and clustering (using a limited set of primitives).
+Currently, this version has support for classification, regression, clustering, time-series forecasting, time-series classification, collaborative filtering, and semi-supervised classification (using a limited set of primitives).
-It supports tabular, text, image and video data types.
+It supports tabular, text, image, audio, and video data types.
 This package works with Python 3.8 in Linux and Mac.

 To install, run these commands: